cube-drone/arkham_gameslab/wasteland/epoch.md

   - Draws Crisis Cards:
     - If it is Monday, Tuesday, or Wednesday, draws 4 Crisis cards.
 Hands them out, one per player.
     - If it is Thursday, Friday, or Saturday, draws 6 Crisis cards..
 Hands them out, one to two players, two to two players.
     - If it is Sunday, draws 2 Crisis cards.
-Hands them out to 2 players.
+Hand them out to 2 players.
   - Swaps an Emplacement.
     - The player may swap an Emplacement in the base for an Emplacement that is Today or in the past on the Week Track.
     - The 'Stockpile', 'Exploratory Party', and 'Outpost' Emplacements may not be swapped out.